 - Not a whole-genome sequencing program

-- The website does not accept raw DNA files from other websites except 23andMe and AncestryDNA
+- The website only accepts raw DNA files from 23andMe and AncestryDNA

-At Nebula Genomics, we offer a 30X whole-genome sequencing (WGS) kit, which gives you 1000 times more information than any other DNA interpretation sites can.
-Like FoundmyFitness, you have the option to upload your 23andMe or AncestryDNA files to Nebula Genomics in order to analyze 100% of your genome and this service with us is free.
+At Nebula Genomics, we offer a 30X whole-genome sequencing (WGS) kit, which gives you 1000 times more information than almost any other DNA interpretation site.
+Just like with FoundmyFitness, you have the option to upload your 23andMe or AncestryDNA files to Nebula Genomics to analyze 100% of your genome.
+However, with us, this service is free.

-Otherwise, you can purchase one of the most affordable DNA kits and we’ll analyze it using the WGS method, in which we count every position on the gene on an average of 30 times.
+Also, you can purchase a DNA kit, and we’ll analyze it using the WGS method, in which we count every position on the gene an average of 30 times.

-Due to the intricacy of the techniques used in WGS, the kit is usually very expensive.
+Due to the intricacy of the techniques used in WGS, the kit is usually costly.
 However, at Nebula, we made it our goal to make this kit very affordable for everyone.
-Now, you can purchase the 30X WGS kit for $299 or less.
+So now, you can purchase the 30X WGS kit for $299 or less.

-Also, our privacy techniques are very obvious.
-We use a combination of blockchain-based technology and privacy-preserving computing to ensure your data security while using our page.
+Also, we are pretty meticulous when it comes to privacy.
+We use a combination of blockchain-based technology and privacy-preserving computing to ensure your data security while using our services.